Oscar Pistorius

+Pistorius's athletic career ended when he was convicted of murder in 2015.
+He was first convicted of culpable homicide of his then-girlfriend, Reeva Steenkamp, which was subsequently upgraded to murder upon appeal.

 After becoming a Paralympic champion, Pistorius attempted to enter nondisabled international competitions, over persistent objections by the International Association of Athletics Federations (IAAF) and arguments that his artificial limbs gave an unfair advantage.
 Pistorius prevailed in this legal dispute.
 At the 2011 World Championships in Athletics, Pistorius was the first amputee to win a nondisabled world track medal.
 At the 2012 Summer Olympics, Pistorius was the first double-leg amputee participant.

-On 14 February 2013, Pistorius shot and killed his girlfriend, paralegal and model Reeva Steenkamp, in his Pretoria home.
+On 14 February 2013, Pistorius shot and killed his girlfriend, Reeva Steenkamp, a paralegal and model, in his Pretoria home.
 He claimed he had mistaken Steenkamp for an intruder hiding in the bathroom.
 He was arrested and charged with murder.
 At his trial the following year, Pistorius was found not guilty of murder, but guilty of culpable homicide.
-He received a five-year prison sentence for culpable homicide and a concurrent three-year suspended sentence for a separate reckless endangerment conviction.
+He received a five-year prison sentence for culpable homicide and a concurrent three-year suspended sentence for a separate reckless endangerment conviction both in October 2014.

-Pistorius was temporarily released on house arrest in 2015 while the case was presented on appeal to a panel at the Supreme Court of Appeal of South Africa, which overturned the culpable homicide verdict and convicted him of murder.
+Pistorius was temporarily released on house arrest in October 2015 while the case was presented on appeal to a panel at the Supreme Court of Appeal of South Africa, which overturned the culpable homicide verdict and convicted him of murder.
 In July 2016, Judge Thokozile Masipa extended Pistorius's sentence to six years.
-On appeal by the state for a longer prison sentence, the Supreme Court of Appeal increased the prison term to a total of 15 years.
-Pistorius will be eligible for parole in 2023.
+On appeal by the state for a longer prison sentence, the Supreme Court of Appeal increased the prison term to a total of 15 years less time served.
+Pistorius was released on parole on 5 January 2024 after serving a total of 8.5 years in prison, in addition to seven months' house arrest.